wharfkit/docs/wharf/UserInterface.md

 # UserInterface

-An instance of a `UserInterface` is required for the [SessionKit](#) and is responsible for rendering out information to an end user and facilitating interaction when required.
-The [SessionKit](#) exports an interface named `UserInterface`, which defines the patterns used for interactions during the [login](#) and [transact](#) method calls.
+An instance of a `UserInterface` is required for the [SessionKit](#) and is responsible for rendering out information to the end user and facilitating interaction when required.
+The [SessionKit](#) does this by exporting an interface named `UserInterface`, which defines the patterns used for interactions during the [login](#) and [transact](#) method calls.

 ## Usage

-The typical application developer will never make calls directly against the `UserInterface`, with the exception being developers who:
+A typical developer will never make calls directly against the `UserInterface`, with the exception being developers who:

 1. Create any type of [Plugin](#), such as [LoginPlugin](#), [TransactPlugin](#), or [WalletPlugin](#) packages
 2. Create a custom `UserInterface` instance for inclusion in the [SessionKit](#)

-Application developers who are building interactive applications will however be required to include an instance of a `UserInterface` to the [SessionKit](#).
-This is done during the instantiation of the [SessionKit](#), an example of which is below:
+All developers who are building interactive applications will however be required to include an instance of a `UserInterface` to the [SessionKit](#) during instantiation, an example of which is below:

 ```ts
 import { SessionKit } from '@wharfkit/session'